-Pre/Corequisite: P (RQ) EDU-202 or consent of the instructor Level 2 Professional Education Course: Requires Admission to the Education Department.
+Pre/Corequisite: P (RQ) EDU-202 or consent of the instructor \Level 2 Professional Education Course: Requires Admission to an Education Program.
 This course focuses on establishing a learning environment in the classroom.
 It examines methods of establishing objectives and developing learning experiences, the setting of limits on behavior, group dynamics, research-based instructional methods and the use of community resources.
-30 clinical hours.
+30 field experience hours are required for successful completion of this course.